david19990531/EECS4415_Project_2/README.md

 ## Q3.
 Distributed Computation of the Top-k Reviews (25%)
 Yelp users can vote a review as useful, funny, or cool (UFC).
 The total number of UFC votes of a review is the sum of useful, funny, and cool votes it has received.
 For example, a review has received 10 useful votes, 20 funny votes, and 30 cool votes.
 In this case, the total number of UFC votes is 60 for this review.
 For a given collection of Yelp review data ([*yelp_academic_dataset_review.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_review.json)), your task is to write two Python scripts (***q3mapper.py*** and ***q3reducer.py***) that implement a MapReduce algorithm to find the **top 4415** reviews with the most UFC votes in descending order (from the most UFC votes to the least).
+If there are multiple reviews with the same number of UFC votes, they should be sorted in descending order according to the date created (from the most recently created to the least).
 The output of the MapReduce job should be one line per pair of values separated by **a tab character** (\t) as follows:
 ```
 review_id	#UFC_votes
 ```